jnchaitanya077/specs_documentation/README.md

 </pre>

 <p>
   Generally, we integrate different market places to vdezi platform and the client make use of our platform to get consolidated view of his products and orders for his different market places.
 Each market place will have a different schema for storing the information like we can see in the above example.
-For shopify we had an id and for bigcommerce the same id is denoted as product_id.
+For BigCommerce we had an id and for Shopify the same id is denoted as product_id.
 So, when storing this information in our database we need to have a generalized schema.
 We created a generalized schema and we map ( marketplace) details to our schema.
 Mapping the response of the request to our database format is called reverse mapping.
 </p>

 <p>